Skip to content

 Annual total of active subscriptions with used vs unused portion split

-Calculate total annual subscription spending with unused portion analysis to identify cancel candidates.
-Free — transparent math, no signup.
+Calculate total annual subscription spending with unused-portion analysis to identify which subscriptions are genuine cancel candidates.

 What this tool does